AMcEnaney1/OceanSatelliteImages/README.md

 ---

+### Misc

+* Need to make it so bash scripts use 'polymer_root_name' variable instead of hard coding in the polymer folder name for each one.
+* Currently need to source conda in multiple bash scripts and hard code the file path each time.
+This also needs to fixed.

 ### POLYMER

 * Need to get Ancillary data.
 * Need to call POLYMER's 'run_atm_corr()' directly in python script instead of calling 'polymer_cli.py'.
+* Need to modify POLYMER call so the same data isn't analyzed multiple times.

 ### Models (Not all Possible)